 Slide Aluminum Fascia Into Place

 Slide the fascia under the drip edge.
-Push it upwards until the bottom plates is flush, and make sure that it extends all the way to the very edge of the roof.
+Push it upwards until the bottom plates are flush, and make sure that it extends all the way to the very edge of the roof.
 Insert the first screw, and be sure that the fascia is smooth and straight before the next screw is put in.
-Be careful to avoid buckling in fascia.
-Step back periodically and examine the work to insure that it is running straight and smooth.
+Be careful to avoid buckling in the fascia.
+Step back periodically and examine the work to ensure that it is running straight and smooth.

 Overlap Each Section

 Each piece should overlap the previous section of aluminum fascia by 1 to 2 inches, but the overlap should be a smooth transition that doesn't cause bumps or raised areas.
 Be sure that the cuts are straight, and follow the correct angles.
 The final screw hole for one piece should line up with the first screw hole in the following section.

 Plan Ahead for Gutters

 If a gutter system is going to be attached after the fascia, drill the holes for mounting it before you hang the fascia.
 By pre-drilling the holes, you will be able to simply move along the roof and screw the gutter into place later.
 Another advantage is the there will be less chance of "dimpling" the fascia if the holes are drilled in a controlled work area.

 Once the fascia has been installed, hang the gutter and drain pipes.
 There are several different types of gutter hanging systems, but they all hang immediately below the roof edge, generally mounted with large nails or screws at intervals of around 18 inches.
 Once the gutter is in place, the fascia will be almost entirely concealed.
 Its purpose is to provide protection against vermin and elements, not to provide aesthetic appeal.